GISLab-ELTE/PointCloudTools/README.md

 Structure
 ------------

-The repository in consisted of 3 solutions and 9 projects altogether.
+The repository in consisted of 9 projects altogether.
-- **CloudLib**: Library of general point cloud processing algorithms.
-  - *CloubLib.DEM:* Algorithms on DEM transformation and calculation.
+- **CloubLib.DEM:** Algorithms on DEM transformation and calculation.
-- **CloudTools**: General tools for point cloud processing and comparison.
-  - *CloudTools.Common:* Reporting and I/O management.
+- **CloudTools.Common:** Reporting and I/O management.
-  - *CloudTools.DEM.Compare:* Compares multi-temporal DEMs of same area to retrieve differences.
+- **CloudTools.DEM.Compare:** Compares multi-temporal DEMs of same area to retrieve differences.
-  - *CloudTools.DEM.Filter:* Transforms a vector filter into a raster filter and/or applies the latter on a DEM.
+- **CloudTools.DEM.Filter:** Transforms a vector filter into a raster filter and/or applies the latter on a DEM.
-- **AHN**: Specific tools for processing the AHN dataset.
-  - *AHN.Buildings:* Compares an AHN-2 and AHN-3 tile pair and filters out changes in buildings.
+- **AHN.Buildings:** Compares an AHN-2 and AHN-3 tile pair and filters out changes in buildings.
-  - *AHN.Buildings.Parallel:* Compares pairs of AHN-2 and AHN-3 tiles parallely and filters out changes in buildings.
+- **AHN.Buildings.Parallel:** Compares pairs of AHN-2 and AHN-3 tiles parallely and filters out changes in buildings.
-  - *AHN.Buildings.MPI:* Compares pairs of AHN-2 and AHN-3 tiles parallely (through MPI) and filters out changes in buildings.
+- **AHN.Buildings.MPI:** Compares pairs of AHN-2 and AHN-3 tiles parallely (through MPI) and filters out changes in buildings.
-  - *AHN.Buildings.Aggregate:* Computes aggregative change of volume for administrative units.
+- **AHN.Buildings.Aggregate:** Computes aggregative change of volume for administrative units.
-  - *AHN.Buildings.Verify:* Verifies detected building changes against reference files.
+- **AHN.Buildings.Verify:** Verifies detected building changes against reference files.

 How to build